Bringing Retail Electric Services to our Communities

 - We can borrow money for major improvements at lower interest rates than PG&E.

-SSJID is proud to serve the people in our district with high quality water for farmers and cities, and we believe bringing locally owned and operated electric service–is a great way to benefit everyone in our service area and a good reason to keep working hard to make our plan your reality.
+SSJID is proud to serve the people in our district with high-quality water for farmers and cities, and we believe providing community-owned and operated electric service is a great way to benefit everyone in our service area and a good reason to keep working hard to make our plan your reality.